Severe M.E.

 M.E. is a neuroimmune disorder which stands for Myalgic Encephalomyelitis.

-In the UK M.E. (also known as Chronic Fatigue Syndrome or CFS) affects 250,000 adults including children and young people.
+In the UK M.E. (also known as as Chronic Fatigue Syndrome or CFS) affects 250,000 adults including children and young people.
 M.E ranges in severity from mild, moderate, severe through to very severe.
 Around 1 in 4 people with M.E are affected severely or very severely.

 M.E. affects the whole body and comes with a whole host of symptoms and some people can go on to develop secondary conditions.
 Here are just some of the symptoms: